kdott/pdsnd_github/README.md

-> This is the Bikeshare Data Project, analysed using Python
+> This is the United States Bike share Data Project, analysed using Python

 ### Date created
 17 September 2021